 Ultimately, aggressive questioning has the potential to both challenge and strengthen the integrity of institutions like the New York Times.
 As long as a commitment to truth and accountability drives this scrutiny, it can be a powerful tool in ensuring that the media continues to uphold its essential role in a democratic society.

-The Economic Impacts of Aggressive Questioning on Media Outlets Like NYTaggressively question nyt
+The Economic Impacts of Aggressive Questioning on Media Outlets Like NYT

 The aggressive questioning of the New York Times (NYT) and other major media outlets also has significant economic implications.
 As public trust in media fluctuates, so does consumer behavior, impacting everything from subscriptions to advertising revenue.
 In the past decade, media outlets have faced an increasingly challenging economic environment, with many relying more heavily on digital subscriptions as traditional advertising revenue has diminished.